-Following are the core benefits of using polarized sunglasses: Reduce Glare, Improve Safety A polarized lens removes the effects of glare by restricting reflections that enhance your eye’s comfort and lets you take in the view without squinting.
+Following are the core benefits of using polarized sunglasses: Reduce glare, and Improve Safety A polarized lens removes the effects of glare by restricting reflections that enhance your eye’s comfort and let you take in the view without squinting.
 Flat roads and water are elements most guilty of glare and can cause a hazard to cyclists who may already struggle with eyesight issues.
-Glare is a deadly serious problem for people with sensitive eyes and has even reported causing migraines to individuals who are susceptible to developing them.
+Glare is a deadly serious problem for people with sensitive eyes and has even been reported to cause migraines to individuals susceptible to developing them.
 Water Sports Google videos of any outdoor activities such as swimming and boating to see that the majority of the participants are wearing polarized sunglasses.
 The unique chemical used in tinted lenses makes it easier to see underwater.
 Without polarized glasses, the water’s surface reflects everything around it.
-It blurs the under water view almost entirely.
+It blurs the underwater view almost entirely.
 The Polarized shades block this reflection and allow the wearer to see the contents of the water instead of the sky.
 Reduce Eyestrain Eyestrain is another nasty gift of glare, which can be solved with polarized glasses.
-When you put strain on your eyes to see clear images, it puts much stress on your vision and creates irritating health issues like redness, headaches and fatigue.
-Polarized lenses counteract this problem and allow your eyes to be more comfortable and well rested.
-Better Vision When you regularly wear polarized glasses, it reveals colors and images like never before.
+When you strain your eyes to see clear images, it stresses your vision and creates irritating health issues like redness, headaches, and fatigue.
+Polarized lenses counteract this problem and allow your eyes to be more comfortable and well-rested.
+Better Vision: Regularly wearing polarized glasses reveals colors and images like never before.
 You will see clearly, with a level of detail that may surprise you.
-Notwithstanding above, polarized lenses are not recommended for night driving, or flying a plane, skiing downhill, or viewing LCD screens.
-Lastly, it is admissible to ask your eye doctor if polarized lenses are right for you.
+Notwithstanding the above, polarized lenses are not recommended for night driving, flying a plane, skiing downhill, or viewing LCD screens.
+Lastly, asking your eye doctor if polarized lenses are right for you is admissible.